 Cats are generally stubborn sorts of creatures, even when it comes to growing old.
-A cat’s life span can be influenced by a number of factors.
+A cat’s longevity can be influenced by a number of factors.
 As a cat owner, you want to believe that your cat will live out a long healthy life of many years with you.
 There are certain steps you can take to help promote a long and healthy life for your feline companion.

 Indoor Cats versus Outdoor Cats